-Taylor’s strengths and weaknesses as a ODI captain/player were again on display in this match.
-His leadership inventiveness was shown when he brought Shane Warne up the order to No. 4 as an effective pinch-hitter (a tactic hardly ever employed before or since) with his 21 off 14 providing invaluable momentum in Australia’s chase.
-On the other hand, Taylor scored a stodgy 10 off 24 and frankly his early dismissal probably helped his side with the rest of the batting lineup much more adept at chasing down the target.
+Taylor’s strengths and weaknesses as an ODI captain and player were again on display in this match.
+His leadership inventiveness was shown when he brought Shane Warne up the order to No. 4 as an effective pinch-hitter (a tactic very rarely employed in ODI cricket) with his 21 off 14 deliveries providing invaluable momentum in Australia’s chase.
+On the other hand, Taylor scored a stodgy 10 off 24 deliveries and frankly his early dismissal probably helped his side as the rest of the batting lineup were much more adept at chasing down the target.
 His limitations as a one-day batsman were to become unavoidable over the next 12-18 months.

 Then came the semi-final against the West Indies, still one of the most famous ODIs Australia has ever played.
-The West Indies had a tournament of extremes, a humiliating loss to Kenya but also managed to beat Australia in the group stage and then a shock quarter-final win against South Africa on the back of a Brian Lara masterclass.
-They were clearly a side on the decline but still had champions galore and highly dangerous.
+The West Indies had a tournament of extremes: a humiliating loss to Kenya but managing to beat Australia in the group stage and then a shock quarter-final win against South Africa on the back of a Brian Lara masterclass century.
+They were clearly a side on the decline but still had champions galore and were highly dangerous.

-And it appeared that the West Indies had the match won within the first 10 overs, reducing Australia to 4/15, including their best batsman in Mark Waugh for a duck.
-But Australia still had Michael Bevan, the perfect batsman to form a rearguard in this situation and with Stuart Law they had a stoic 138 run partnership and enabled the side to manage 207; a score under par but certainly defendable.
+And it appeared that the West Indies had the match won within the first 10 overs, reducing Australia to 4/15, including their best batsman Mark Waugh for a duck.
+But Australia still had Michael Bevan, the perfect batsman to form a rearguard in this situation and with Stuart Law they managed a stoic 138 run partnership which enabled the side to score 207; a total under par but certainly defendable.

-But the West Indies looked to be cruising with young left-hander Shiv Chanderpaul scoring 80 at the top of the order and by the 42nd over, only needed 43 runs to win off 53 deliveries with 8 wickets.
+But the West Indies looked to be cruising to victory with young left-hander Shiv Chanderpaul scoring 80 at the top of the order and only needed 43 runs to win off 53 deliveries with 8 wickets in hand.
 Taylor tried 8 bowlers to change things around but even the most ardent of Australian fans would’ve thought the match was lost.

 By the final over the West Indies needed 10 runs for victory with just two wickets in hand (a tie would’ve seen Australia out) but when Richardson scored a boundary off the first ball of Fleming’s over, it appeared the West Indies had control.
-But in another sign of muddled thinking, Richardson when for a desperate single next delivery which would’ve seen tailender Curtly Ambrose be on strike and play right into Australia’s hands; in any case he was run out and there was only going to be one winner from that point.
+But in another sign of muddled West Indies thinking, Richardson went for a desperate single next delivery which would’ve seen tailender Curtly Ambrose on strike and play right into Australia’s hands.
+In anycase Ambrose was run out and there was only going to be one winner from that point.
 Undoubtedly this was the high point of Mark Taylor’s ODI captaincy tenure.

-But, alas from Australia, the mental and physical effort to win the previous two knockout matches seemed to tell on the side as they were no match for Sri Lanka in the final.
-Batting first Australia started off well with Mark Taylor scoring 74 (at an atypically brisk rate) but once he fell, Australia’s batting got ground down by the plethora of Sri Lanka’s spinners and 7/241 appeared about 30-40 runs short.
+But alas for Australia, the mental and physical effort to win the previous two knockout matches seemed to tell on the side as they were no match for Sri Lanka in the final.
+Batting first Australia started off well with Mark Taylor scoring 74 (at an atypically brisk rate) but once he fell, Australia’s batting got ground down by the Sri Lanka’s spin attack and 241 appeared about 30-40 runs short.

-And despite losing their two aggressive opening batsmen early, Sri Lanka were never troubled in chasing down the total, winning with 22 deliveries and 7 wickets to spare on the back of an Aravidna De Silva century.
+Despite losing their two aggressive opening batsmen early, Sri Lanka were never troubled in chasing down the total.
+They won with 22 deliveries and 7 wickets to spare on the back of an Aravidna De Silva century.
 Even Shane Warne could do little to turn things around this time.